Alfafc/dlp-java-example/README.md

 # dlp-java-example
-Data loss prevention example in Java using a custom regex
+Java Google Data loss prevention API example in using a custom regex